shyamal11/video-streaming-quic/README.md

 - **server:** go run cmd/echo/echo.go -server
 - **client:** go run cmd/echo/echo.go -client

+### If you want to test it your custon video file,change line 158 in server.go with the appropriate file path.
+(Which is commented for now)

 This should be done on separate terminals, and can handle multiple clients.
 When the client starts, **enter a number on Client CLI** which requestes the required video.
 Every client will open the video player, and the **SpaceBar key** to **play / pause ** each stream.